adonisjs/v6-docs/content/docs/digging_deeper/locks.md

 ## Testing

-During testing you can use the `memory` store to avoid making real network requests to acquire locks.
+During testing, you can use the `memory` store to avoid making real network requests to acquire locks.
 You can do this by setting the `LOCK_STORE` environment variable to `memory` inside the `.env.testing` file.

 ```env
 // title: .env.test